wootencl/apidocs-v4/source/includes/_identity.md

 **Available modes of operation: real-time.**
 **Identity Match jobs are performed asynchronously.**

 PokitDok's Identity Management (IdM) API queries an EMPI (Enterprise Master Patient Index) and/or MPI (Master Patient Index), both typically components of an EMR or EHR system, to find a patient identifier and details in the target EMR/EHR system.
 This helps providers identify the patient through past visits or other records within other EMR/EHR systems.

+Within the Identity Management product, there are three availalbe interfaces: Identity, Identity History and Identity Match.
+The Identity API provides the foundational POST/PUT/GET capability for respectivley inserting, updating and retrieving identities in the system.
+The Identity system updates and returns a single best record while simultaneously tracking the historical updates made to the entity.
+The Identity History API provides access to the historical versions of an identity.
+Lastly, the Identity Match API supports historical data loads for configurable duplicate entity detection.

 Learn more about our [Identity Management workflows.](https://platform.pokitdok.com/workflows#anchor-idm)

-There are three available Identity endpoints: Identity, Identity History and Identity Match.

 ##### Identity